northstowekarate/northstowekarate.github.io/faq/index.md

         "name": "What are the age requirements?",
         "acceptedAnswer": {
           "@type": "Answer",
           "text": "We teach ages 8+ (children and adults).
-Ages 6–7 may be accepted after discussion with the instructor.
 There’s no upper age limit.
 Young children can train with a parent to build confidence."
         }
       },
       {